 |Front page › Concepts › Intelligent distribution algorithm||Search|

 When an item is returned, the LMS sends a query to IMMS concerning which branch the item should be distributed to.
 IMMS calculates a branch based on knowledge of all the items’ locations, the rules set up for the branch inventories, and the properties of each specific item.
-If the item has been reserved, this is handled in the LMS and IMMS is not queried about a destination for the item.

 Input into the algorithm: